vijeetyarla/vijeetyarla/README.md

 # Hi there! 👋

 Hey!
 I'm Vijeet, a Software Engineer with an educational background in Computer Science and Data Science.
 I'm passionate about the future of Human-Computer Interaction and how scientific innovations will change that. @ Deloitte since 2022 working as a SWE in the Cyber Risk team.
-Cybersecurity for AI is one of my biggest focuses right now.
+Security for AI is one of my biggest focuses right now.

 ## Technologies 💻